 2. Leaves usually at least sparsely pubescent (at least beneath), sessile or petioled, lanceolate to ovate, regularly serrate.

-4. Pubescence of stem angles and sides mostly spreading.
+5. Pubescence of stem angles and sides mostly spreading (note especially the smaller hairs on the sides).

-4. Pubescence of stem angles and sides mostly retrorse.
+5. Pubescence of stem angles and sides mostly retrorse (note especially the smaller hairs on the sides).